-In the event of an allegation being made against an employee (or a volunteer helper), it will always be investigated by the Principal / Head of School unless a criminal act has been committed, in which case the matter should be referred to the local authorities where appropriate.
-In all cases (criminal or not) the Principal and Group Head of Safeguarding must be informed as soon as possible and certainly within 48 hours.
-In the case of the allegation being against the Principal or school SLT, the Divisional CEO, Divisional CFO, Regional Managing Director, Group Director of Health & Safety, the Group Head of Safeguarding and the Group Head of People Operations should be informed.
+In the event of an allegation being made against a member of the school staff (or a volunteer helper), it will always be investigated by the Campus Principal unless a criminal act has been committed, in which case the matter should be referred to the local authorities where appropriate.
+In all cases (criminal or not) the Principal and Group H&S Director must be informed as soon as possible and certainly within 48 hours.
+In the case of the allegation being against the Principal, the Regional Managing Director and the Group H&S Director should be informed.

-No action to investigate the concern should be taken before consultation with the Group Head of Safeguarding, and agreement reached about how best to approach and investigate the concern.
-If it is felt, after these initial consultations, that further enquiries are needed, then the employee may be suspended.
+No action to investigate the concern should be taken before consultation with the Group H&S Director, and agreement reached about how best to approach and investigate the concern.
+If it is felt, after these initial consultations, that further enquiries are needed, then the member of staff may be suspended.
 Suspension is a neutral act, and in no way implies that the person is guilty of any wrongdoing.
 It is acknowledged that this would be distressing for the person concerned, and the school will do all it can to balance the interests of any individual with that of the need to keep children safe.
-The school will seek advice from the Group Head of Safeguarding before acting and will comply with national and locally agreed guidance on these matters.
+The school will seek advice from the Group H&S Director before acting and will comply with national and locally agreed guidance on these matters.
 Each school is expected to have researched and mapped the local arrangements and guidance for dealing with allegations.